One of the central pillars to my work with wellness business owners is helping them get clarity on the person they want to help.

 Yes, that sort of demographic stuff is handy.
 Yes at a superficial level people can spot that on a website and know your offer is for them more immediately.

 However what is way more powerful is if your sales page and your content speak to what’s going on in their heads, what they never say out loud but are thinking privately and can’t quite believe you hit on the head when you shared it.
 As if you read their minds.
-Regardless of their age, sex, marital status and symptom list even (and this is what I love to teach when I show people what to write on their websites and in their marketing material that really hits the mark in my Just Start Now course).
+Regardless of their age, sex, marital status and symptom list even (and this is what I love to teach when I show people what to write on their websites and in their marketing material that really hits the mark in my Copy That Connects access anytime course).

 Most of the time I’m actually quick to dismiss the demographics of an ideal client when I’m doing this work with people.
 I’m far more interested in the psychographics.